 How will this relate to your major, academic interests, and goals.

-I first learnt about the usage of millimeter-wave frequencies for mobile communication last Fall in my Introduction to Public Policy class.
+I first learned about the usage of millimeter-wave frequencies for mobile communication last Fall in my Introduction to Public Policy class.
 I prepared a presentation on how New York City can license off unused spectrum to fund programs to combat the digital divide in the US.
-My previously interests in mobile communications cemented into a serious academic and intellectual interests because I saw how mobile communication or the lack thereof can either empower community and individuals or pushes them further down into the poverty line.
-Engaging in this project over the summer will help me take an academic dive into the fields and be on the edge of the technological changes going on in the field.
+My previously interests in mobile communications cemented into a serious academic and intellectual interests because I saw how mobile communication or the lack thereof can either empower community and individuals or pushes them further down into poverty.
+Engaging in this project over the summer will help me study the fields in depth and understand the technological changes going on in the field.

 My participation in the summer research program will also be useful for my participation in the Best m-Government Service Award in the UAE.
 The Award aims to encourage students to devise creative and innovative solutions via smartphone applications and mobile phones to improve and promote the usage of government services.